tropicsquare/tropic01/README.md

 Welcome to TROPIC01 repository, an auditable Secure Element from [Tropic Square](https://tropicsquare.com/).

 This repository provides technical materials for TROPIC01 such as:
-- Chip documentation
+- Documentation
-- SW support (SDK)
+- Software support
-- Development kits
+- Development boards
 - Auditable design

 ## Documentation